 East India Marine Hall

 PLEASE NOTE: East India Marine Hall will be closed during September & October, 2013.
 Please check Gallery Updates for more information »

 This grand banquet hall was erected in 1825 for meetings of the East India Marine Society — entrepreneurs who sailed beyond Cape Horn and the Cape of Good Hope.
 Distinguished by its many arched, floor-to-ceiling windows, polished wood floors and artwork, the hall has been host to a vast array of illustrious dignitaries beginning with John Quincy Adams, who participated in the building’s dedication ceremonies.
 East India Marine Hall is available for evening events only.

 Download more information (PDF Format) about East India Marine Hall

-Yes, the Bartlett & Copeland Galleries are available for daytime events but please note they will not be available after September, 2013.
+Yes, the Bartlett & Copeland Galleries are available for daytime events.

 This space is also available for evening events.
 Our other venues, East India Marine Hall and the Atrium, are only available for evening events.

 To learn more about these venues please review our brochure.